thomasstreet/famous-angular-docs/docs/api/directive/faModifier/index.md

 This directive creates a Famo.us Modifier that will affect all children render nodes.
-Its properties can be bound to numbers (including using Angular's data-binding, though this is discouraged for performance reasons) or to functions that return numbers (preferred, because the reference to the function is passed directly on to Famo.us, where only the reference to that function needs to be watched by Angular instead of needing to $watch the values returned by the function.)
+Its properties can be bound to numbers (including using Angular's data-binding, though this is discouraged for performance reasons) or to functions that return numbers.
+The latter is  preferred, because the reference to the function is passed directly on to Famo.us, where only the reference to that function needs to be watched by Angular instead of needing to $watch the values returned by the function.